On February 15, at 6.30 pm the lecture by Vladimir Shlapeta "Expecting (from) Architecture: Modernist Projects in Czechoslovakia, 1918-1939".

 of functionalism in Europe.

-The lecture will be moderated by Lina Degtiaryova.
+The lecture was moderated by Lina Degtiaryova.
 Lina researches the architecture of modernism, particularly in Uzhgorod.

-The lecture is in English, with simultaneous interpretation provided.
+The lecture was in English, with simultaneous interpretation provided.

 is a Czech architect, architecture